CS-DS-125/125book/py4e_rst/05-iterations.rst

-This way of writing ``while`` loops is common because you can check the condition anywhere in the loop (not just at the top) and you can express the stop condition affirmatively (“stop when this happens”) rather than negatively (“keep going until that happens.”).
+This way of writing ``while`` loops is common because you can check the condition anywhere in the loop (not just at the top) and you can express the stop condition affirmatively ("stop when this happens") rather than negatively ("keep going until that happens.").

 Finishing iterations with ``continue``
 --------------------------------------